stormchaserroleplaying/stormchaserRPG/Skills/Investigation/index.md

 ---

 # Investigation
-When you look around for clues and make deductions based on those clues, you make an investigation check.
+Investigation is an **Intelligence**-based skill for when you look around for clues and make deductions based on those clues.
 You might deduce the location of a hidden object, discern from the appearance of a wound what kind of weapon dealt it, or determine the weakest point in a tunnel that could cause it to collapse.
 Poring through ancient scrolls in search of a hidden fragment of knowledge might also call for an investigation check.

 ## Subskills